 In the 1950s and 60s Disney joined in the virtual revolution implementing it in their parks.
 They coined a new term for the technology calling it Circle Vision 360.
 A similar technique to that of the Cinéorama was employed with synchronised projectors pointing towards different angles of a room to create one cohesive immersive video experience.

 By the 1980s, the term “virtual reality” had been popularised by Jaron Lanier, one of the modern pioneers of the field.
 Lanier founded the company VPL Research in 1985, which has developed a number of VR devices that integrate visuals with haptic and auditory experiences.
 VPL licensed the DataGlove technology to Mattel (the same toy company which owns View Master), which used it to make the Power Glove, an early affordable VR device.

 2007 brought immersive 360 degree technology from cinema screens to computers with the launch of “street view” on Google Maps.

 2013 saw the first consumer-level 360 degree camera, Bublcam, successfully funded by Kickstarter, bringing the power to create immersive experiences to hobbyists for the first time.

 From 2010-on it became clear that gaming would be a huge market for virtual reality applications with development beginning on technologies including the Oculus Rift, HTV Vive and Playstation VR.

-In 2015 Google Cardboard, a simple and inexpensive VR headset which only required a mobile phone to work.
-In the same year 360 degree uploads were introduced on Facebook and YouTube encouraging and enabling anyone to consume virtual reality content from their own homes.
+In 2015 Google launched Google Cardboard, a simple and inexpensive VR headset which only required a mobile phone to work.
+In the same year, 360 degree uploads were introduced to Facebook and YouTube, encouraging and enabling anyone to consume virtual reality content from their own homes.